-Gili Eco Trust, or Yayasan Ekosistem Gili indah, is an NGO based on Gili Trawangan.
-It was founded in 2000 to protect the coral reefs around the Gili islands from destructive fishing.
+Gili Eco Trust, or Yayasan Ekosistem Gili Indah, is an NGO based on Gili Trawangan.
+It was founded in 2002 to protect coral reefs around the Gili islands from destructive fishing.
 In 1999 local fishermen founded the SATGAS to patrol the waters around the three Gili islands.
-At that time there was a lot of dynamite and cyanide fishing, destroying all the coral and killing the aquatic life inhabiting the reefs.
+Back then, the reefs were frequently fished with dynamite and cyanide, destroying all the coral and killing the aquatic life inhabiting the reefs.
 Coral reefs had been left in a disastrous state after the intense El Niño in 1997-1998.
-The local population reacted and started to organize patrols around the islands in order to eliminate and educate against the bad fishing practices.
-An agreement was concluded between the fishermen, defining the legal techniques of fishing, limited to certain authorized zones, with the purpose of putting an end to dynamite and cyanide fishing practices.
+The local population reacted and organized patrols to eliminate and educate against the bad fishing practices.
+An agreement was created between the fishermen, defining the legal techniques of fishing, limited to certain authorized zones, in an attempt to eradicate destructive fishing methods for good.

-To support the SATGAS, the main dive shops of the Gili islands decided to establish the NGO Gili Eco Trust in 2000.
-The idea was to encourage a reef donation of 50,000IDR (€4, US$5) per diver, in order to financially assist the initiative of SATGAS.
-This donation was chiefly used to pay the SATGAS employees, to place buoys of anchoring, to restore the reefs, and to organize many other non-profit projects to protect the environment around the islands.
-Now, we encourage all tourists, divers and non divers to contribute a small donation whilst staying on Gili Trawangan to ensure the future of our projects.
+To support the SATGAS, the main dive shops on Trawangan established the NGO Gili Eco Trust in 2002.
+The idea was to encourage a reef donation of 50,000IDR (€4, US$5) per diver, to financially assist the initiative of SATGAS.
+This donation was chiefly used to pay the SATGAS employees, to place buoys to limit anchoring, to restore the reefs, and to organize many other environmental projects to protect and restore the natural environment around the islands whilst boosting sustainable tourism.

 Our mission is to create a sustainable island.
 To promote ecotourism and provide a healthy environment for working animals.
 To restore our coral reefs and to replenish our natural fish populations.
 To ensure that all waste created on Gili T is reduced to minimum levels and managed and separated properly for recycling projects where materials can be transported off the island.